mathenmathews/sigplot/README.md

 Copyright and License
 =====================
-This work is protected by Copyright.
-Please refer to the [Copyright File](COPYRIGHT_LICENSE) for updated copyright information.
+This work is protected by Copyright and GPL License.
+Please refer to the [Copyright/License File](COPYRIGHT_LICENSE) for updated copyright and license information.